cosmic-snow/gpt4all/gpt4all-bindings/python/docs/gpt4all_python.md

   - [temp 0 means deterministic]
 - [other parameters can have an influence, too]

-The three most important parameters influencing generation are Temperature (`temp`), Top-P and Top-K. In a nutshell, during the process of selecting the next token, not just one or a few are considered, but every single one is given a probability.
-Then through the three parameters, the field of candidates is influenced:
+The three most influential parameters in generation are Temperature (`temp`), Top-p (`top_p`) and Top-K (`top_k`).
+In a nutshell, during the process of selecting the next token, not just one or a few are considered, but every single one is given a probability.
+Through the three parameters, the field of candidates can be changed.

-- Top-P and Top-K both narrow the field:
+- Top-p and Top-K both narrow the field:
     - **Top-K** simply limits the candidates to a fixed number, after sorting by probability.
 [TODO: how to disable?]
-    - **Top-P** selects tokens by total probability.
+    - **Top-p** selects tokens by total probability.
 E.g. a value of 0.8 means "include the best tokens, whose accumulated probabilities reach or just surpass 80%".
 So if there are a few very good candidates, only a few are selected.
-      Setting Top-P to 1, which is 100%, effectively disables it.
+      Setting Top-p to 1, which is 100%, effectively disables it.

 - **Temperature** makes the process either more or less random.
 A Temperature above 1 increasingly "levels the playing field", whereas a temperature between 0 and 1 increases the likelihood of the best token candidates even more.
 A